heslabs/ces2025nv/README.md

 Green Light: NVIDIA Grace CPU Paves Fast Lane to Energy-Efficient Computing for Every Data Center
 * https://blogs.nvidia.com/blog/grace-cpu-energy-efficiency/
 * In tests of real workloads, the NVIDIA Grace CPU Superchip scored **2x performance gains** over x86 processors at the **same power envelope** across major data center CPU applications.
-* It uses an ultra-fast fabric to connect 72 Arm Neoverse V2 cores in a single die that sports 3.2 terabytes per second in fabric bisection bandwidth, a standard measure of throughput.
+* It uses an ultra-fast fabric to connect **72 Arm Neoverse V2 cores in a single die** that sports 3.2 terabytes per second in fabric bisection bandwidth, a standard measure of throughput.
-* Then it connects two of those dies in a superchip  package with the NVIDIA NVLink-C2C interconnect, delivering 900 GB/s of bandwidth.
+* Then it connects two of those dies in a superchip  package with the NVIDIA **NVLink-C2C interconnect**, delivering 900 GB/s of bandwidth.

 <br/>
 <img src="https://github.com/user-attachments/assets/4fa0bf21-5de3-40df-aefe-73ebeb44fe20" width=450>